 Color shading is usually the result of variations in surface reflectance in different areas of the roof.
 Even slight differences in shingle texture can make color shading perceptible.
 This may occur more frequently with black and other dark-colored shingles since only a very small amount of light will reflect from a dark surface.

 The variations that cause shading of black or other dark-colored shingles are so slight that they are difficult to detect during the manufacturing process.
 With white and other light-colored shingles, the total amount of light reflected is considerably greater, resulting in reduced potential for color shading.
-Shingle manufacturers will often use surface granule blends to reduce the potential for color shading by incorporating a variety of different colors.
-These blends help reduce shading by making observable differences less noticeable.
+Shingle manufacturers will often use surface granule blends to reduce the potential for color shading by incorporating a variety of different colors, which help reduce shading by making observable differences less noticeable.
 Color shading typically varies with the time of day, light intensity, and viewing angle.

 Back Surfacing Transfer